Femi-tech/Investment_Club/README.md

 Reference investment club rules to allocate capital and confirm transactions efficiently Reference investment club rules to disburse funds accurately to members

+### Project Structure

+The whole fund structure can be setup with the Nine Solidity classes:
+FundOperator.sol
+FundJointAccount.sol
+ContractOwnership.sol
+Voting.sol
+Mint.sol
+CrowdSale.sol
+SellToken.sol
+TokenPrice.sol
+MemberInfo.sol

 ## Dependencies:
 ### Security selection
+Dow Jones 30 Index: AXP, AMGN, AAPL, BA, CAT, CSCO, CVX, GS, HD, HON, IBM, INTC, JNJ, KO, JPM, MCD, MMM, MRK, MSFT, NKE, PG, TRV, UNH, CRM, VZ, V, WBA, WMT, DIS, DOW
 ### Strategy selection

 ### Data for performance tracking

-Ruleset to govern allocation of funds

 ### Qualifications for investment club
 Minimum investment (Onboarding fee, monthly contribution,equal share) Close-end fund
 Lock-up period: 6M
-What is the lifecycle on each investment period Security/Strategy selection occurs when?
-How?
-Security universe?
-(2nd phase)
-Available strategies?
 To make members more active, one might need to require each member to submit an investment idea before he/she can put money into the fund.
 Allocation for each strategy-equal.
 Best investment idea will get an extra fund to invest in, determined by voting, veto.
-(2nd phase)
-Holding time of selection is what- 1 month rebalancing period.
+Holding time of selection is 1 month rebalancing period.
-Can be based on members’ common investment philosophy What is the logic that defines how profits/losses are shared?
-Based on share in the fund x overall return on the fund
+Can be based on members’ common investment philosophy Based on share in the fund x overall return on the fund